fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 **NOTE** At the same time, we changed the behavior of the application so that new notes are important by default, i.e. the field <i>important</i> gets the value <i>true</i>.

-The <i>newNote</i> state attribute and the event handler responsible for changing it have been moved from the _App_ component to the component responsible for the note form.
+The <i>newNote</i> state variable and the event handler responsible for changing it have been moved from the _App_ component to the component responsible for the note form.

 There is only one prop left, the _createNote_ function, which the form calls when a new note is created.